C4813/Paint-Tracker-and-Mixing-Helper/readme.md

 ## 📝 License

-This project is distributed under the MIT License.
+This project is distributed under the GNU General Public License version 2.

 ---